< Browse to Previous Essay | Browse to Next Essay >

 John T. Williams was descended from a long line of woodcarvers of the Ditidaht First Nations band on Vancouver Island.
 He had lived in Seattle for decades and was a familiar figure at Pike Place Market and the Seattle waterfront, where he often worked on woodcarvings and small totem poles.

 On August 30, 2010, Williams, on foot, was crossing in front of Seattle police officer Ian Birk's patrol car at Boren Avenue and Howell Street in Seattle, carrying a board and a small knife.
-Birk got out of the car, shouted the word, "Hey" three times, and then the words, "Put the knife down!" three times (Dashboard).
+Birk got out of the car, shouted the word, "Hey" three times, and then the words, "Put the knife down!" three times (dashboard camera video).
 Off-camera, five shots rang out; Williams died of four gunshot wounds.
 A woman's voice can be heard saying "What happened?
-He didn't do anything" (Dashboard camera).
-Birk responded, "Ma'am, he had a knife and he wouldn't drop it" (Dashboard).
+He didn't do anything" (dashboard camera video).
+Birk responded, "Ma'am, he had a knife and he wouldn't drop it" (dashboard camera video).